jkeam/nullsafe/README.md

   const nameOfMainAttraction = _.get(amusementPark, 'mainAttraction.rollerCoaster.name');
   ```

 But there was something about passing in a string describing how you wanted to access it that felt weird to me.
-A wanted an api that allowed me to chain together actual objects as well as a way to support invocation of methods in my chain.
+I wanted an api that allowed me to chain together actual objects as well as a way to support invocation of methods in my chain.

 ## Usage